NativeScript/docs/content/ui/animations.md

 }
 ```

-The below is the order of the properties:
+The order of properties are as follows:

 `animation`: `name` `duration` `timing-function delay` `iteration-count` `direction` `fill-mode`;